luchkonikita/nano-charts/README.md

 - (Refactoring) See how this can be minimized more.
 - (Chore) Write a proper README.md.
 Provide some measurements.
 - (Feature) Render the legend.
-- (Bug) Make sure empty tooltip is not showing up.
 - (Chore) Add bundle size check.
 - (Feature) Animations.